Using Multi-Host and Overlay networking with Docker

 - Concrete host names which can be used to configure and administrate the cluster

-Since each Container has its own IP address, this allows for each Aerospike node to use the same Ports for client, heartbeat and other IP traffic regardless of how many identical Containers are running on the same host.
-This avoids having to map ports differently for each Aerospike Node because of NAT translation etc.
+Since each Container has its own IP address, this allows for each Aerospike node to use the same Ports for client, heartbeat, and other IP traffic regardless of how many identical Containers are running on the same host.
+This avoids having to map ports differently for each Aerospike Node because of NAT translation or other factors.

 Prerequisitesโ